Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 - **Leg Notional principal**: for example USD 10M.
 - **Leg rate compounding**: Usually linear.
 - **Fixed rate value**: e.g. 3%.
-- **Floating rate index**: Such us Libor or other overnight index.
+- **Floating rate index**: Such us Libor or an overnight index.
 We'll come back on this.
 Some of the above parameters would be inherent in the index.
 - **Floating rate spread**: An additional fixed value added to the floating rate.
 - **Floating rate gearing**: Ratio of the floating rate considered in the contract.